American Cream Draft

 Origins

-The only draft breed native to the US, the American Cream Draft is a rare breed with a cream coat, pink skin and amber colored eyes, all three specific traits of the champagne dilution gene.
+The only draft breed native to the US, the American Cream Draft is a rare breed with a cream coat, pink skin and amber colored eyes – all three specific traits of the champagne dilution gene.

-The replacement of farm animals with heavy equipment caused a sharp decline in the cream numbers and the breed faced extinction.
-In 1982 a revival attempt was made and today the numbers still increase.
+Like their European counterparts, the replacement of farm animals with heavy equipment caused a sharp decline in the cream numbers and the breed faced extinction.

 Features